 12 x 30 minute episodes

-Within the Toltec civilisation of ancient Mexico, ritual human sacrifice was an accepted part of everyday life.
+Within the Toltec civilisation of ancient Mexico (which preceded the mighty Aztecs), ritual human sacrifice was an accepted part of everyday life.

 Our story begins as the old religion of the peaceful god Quala – ‘The Feathered Serpent’ – is coming to an end.
-Whereas Quala only demanded offerings of fruit and flowers, Nasca, the fanatical and power-hungry priest, calls for “blood, and yet more blood” to satisfy the new god Teshcata – ‘The Smoking Mirror’.
+Whereas Quala only demanded offerings of fruit and flowers, Nasca (Patrick Troughton), the fanatical and power-hungry High Priest, calls for “blood, and yet more blood” to satisfy the new god Teshcata – ‘The Smoking Mirror’.

 But Xipec (Granville Saxton), Governor of the Gold region, challenges the match and Heumac has to face a terrible ordeal to prove himself.